cmeiklejohn/cmeiklejohn.github.io/_posts/2019-04-20-fault-injection-demers-direct-mail.markdown

 group: Partisan
 ---

-*This is the first article in a series about building reliable fault-tolerant protocols with [Partisan](http://partisan.cloud), our high-performance, distributed runtime for the Erlang programming language.*
+*This is the first article in a series about building reliable fault-tolerant protocols with [Partisan](http://partisan.cloud), our high-performance, distributed runtime for the Erlang programming language.
+As part of this project, we will start with some pretty simple protocols and show how our system will guide you in adjusting the protocol for fault-tolerance issues.*

 ## Testing Asynchrononous Protocols: Reliable Broadcast
 To demonstrate constructing a protocol based on identifying counterexamples and refining the implementation based on these counterexamples, we are going to consider the case of implementing a protocol that should achieve reliable broadcast.